cmu-phil/tetrad-fx/src/main/java/io/github/cmuphil/tetradfx/ui/ReadMe.md

 to reviews.
 I don't plan to add any new features at the moment.
 Maybe later._

 There are a couple of things that seems to me could still be fixed for a first draft if I have time:
 * The order of the tabs is not always the same after the UI is reloaded.
 These could easily be written to file, so I'll do it.
 * The (requested) Valence tab is not what's intended yet and is not persisted.
 I may do some more work on that before stopping.
+* There are a nubmer of requests I've made to myself to adjustments to make in the underlying Tetrad library.
+These are all in the for751lib directory.
+I'll be updating the Tetrad lib code in the next two weeks, so I'll incorporate these changes and update the version of the Tetrad lib jar to 7.5.1 once that's released.

 ## Goals of the first draft.
 (These are not in any particular order.)